hruljov/three-js-3d/README.md

 1) You will need NODE.JS + NPM and GIT.

-2) You should probably install this globally.
+2) You should probably install Live Server globally.
 From NODE.JS launch:
 ```
     npm install -g live-server
 ```